Hometown: Tatabánya, Hungary

 Alma maters: Liszt Academy of Music, Budapest; Hannover University of Music, Drama and Media, Germany

-Awards/Competitions: 3rd prize, 9th International Interpretative Competition for Wind Instruments, Brno; 3rd prize, 10th National Trumpet and Percussion Competition, Budapest; Special prize, National Trumpet Competitions, Budapest
+Awards/Competitions: 2nd place, 2017 National Trumpet Competition, Denver; 2nd place, 2017 The Orchestra Now Concerto Competition; 3rd place, 2013 & 2009 International Interpretative Wind Instruments Competition, Brno; 3rd prize, 10th National Trumpet and Percussion Competition, Budapest; Special prize, National Trumpet Competitions, Budapest

-Appearances: Chosen Vale, The Center of Advanced Musical Studies; guest artist at Stellenbosch International Chamber Music Festival, South Africa
+Appearances: Colorado College Music Festival, 2017; Chosen Vale, The Center of Advanced Musical Studies; guest artist at Stellenbosch International Chamber Music Festival, South Africa

 Musical origins: I began playing trumpet at the age of 8 because I’d seen a cartoon of the Town Musicians of Bremen and my favorite character played the trumpet.